CTR

 Part 2

+throughout the semester.
 My time management secret: I always always always carry a planner with me.
 I even use different color highlighters to show what each event on my calendar is for.
 For example, pink is personal, yellow is school, orange is work, blue is appointments, and green is for my sorority.
 Although I use white-out frequently, I can see in bright yellow that if I have that project for finance due on Tuesday, I need to start working on it on [the previous] Wednesday so I can just get it done.
 My friends have always been amazed at how early I get things accomplished but that is really all I do.

 CHOOSE THE RIGHT!!!